AI for Scientific Discovery is a Social Problem: Solutions and Implementation Strategies

-Successful examples include scikit-image for microscopy~\cite{vanderwalt2014scikit} and astropy for astronomical data~\cite{astropy2013}, which demonstrate how standardized interfaces can expose simple methods to domain scientists while handling complex domain requirements like irregular sampling, missing data, and measurement uncertainties.
-Version control and reproducibility tools adapted for scientific workflows can facilitate collaboration by tracking code and data provenance~\cite{jacobsen2020fair}, though tools like DVC and MLflow need extension to handle domain-specific requirements like experimental metadata and regulatory compliance~\cite{regev2017human}.
+Successful examples include scikit-image for microscopy~\cite{vanderwalt2014scikit} and astropy for astronomical data~\cite{astropy2013}, which demonstrate how standardized interfaces can expose simple methods to domain scientists while handling complex domain requirements such as irregular sampling conditions, missing data, and measurement uncertainties.
+Version control and reproducibility tools that are adapted for scientific workflows can facilitate collaboration by tracking code and data provenance~\cite{jacobsen2020fair}, although tools such as DVC and MLflow need extensions to handle domain-specific requirements such as experimental metadata and regulatory compliance~\cite{regev2017human}.